google/digitalbuildings/ontology/docs/ontology_config.md

 One of the listed units must be listed as the `STANDARD` unit for the type.
 All of the `STANDARD` units for all subfields must belong to the same unit family, such as standard SI units.
-All units that are not standard must map to a `multiplier` and an `offset`.
-The conversion multiplier for a unit is the number to multiply by to convert a value using this unit to the standard unit.
-The offset is the number to add to convert a value using this unit to the standard unit.

 If a subfield needs to use the same set of units as another subfield, it is defined as an alias by providing the other subfield name instead of a list of